DerekCresswell/GameDesign11/2 Dice Game/4 Logic.md

 // myBool is true.
 // The || is evaluated first followed by the !.

-myBool = true || false && true;
+myBool = true && false || true;
 // myBool is true.
-// The || is evaluated first as it is the left most operator.
+// The && is evaluated first followed by the ||.
 ```

+When you are in doubt, just use parantheses.

 ## Control Structures

 Know that we can create more complex boolean statements we need a way to use them.
+This is where Control structures come in.